hashicorp/consul/website/source/docs/guides/acl-replication.md

 }
 ```

-Now that you have the ACL rules defined, create a policy.
+Now that you have the ACL rules defined, create a policy with those rules.

 ```sh
 $ consul acl policy create -name replication -rules